-Cost share benefit coverage related to transplant services is available to both the recipient and donor of a covered transplant as follows:
+Coverage related to transplant services is available to both the recipient and donor of a covered transplant as follows:

-- 1. If both the donor and recipient have coverage provided by the same insurer each will have their benefits paid by their own coverage program. - 2.
-If you are the recipient of the transplant, and the donor for the transplant has no coverage from any other source, the benefits under this Contract will be provided for both you and the donor.
-In this case, payments made for the donor will be charged against enrollees benefits. - 3.
-If you are the donor for the transplant and no coverage is available to you from any other source, the benefits under this Contract will be provided for you.
+1. If both the donor and recipient have coverage provided by us each will have their benefits paid by their own coverage program.

+- 2. If you are the recipient of the transplant, and the donor for the transplant has no coverage from any other source, the benefits under this contract will be provided for both you and the donor.
+In this case, payments made for the donor will be charged against enrollees' benefits. - 3.
+If you are the donor for the transplant and no coverage is available to you from any other source, the benefits under this contract will be provided for you.
 However, no benefits will be provided for the recipient. - 4.
-If lapse in coverage due to non-payment of premium, no services related to transplants will be paid as a covered benefit.
+If lapse in coverage is due to non-payment of premium, then no services related to transplants will be paid as a covered benefit.